PSyGrid object

 None

-history columns to store initial values from (currently not in use, instead all specified history columns are used and additionally the abundances X, Y, and Z)
+history columns from which to store initial values (currently not in use, instead all specified history columns are used as well as the abundances X, Y, and Z)

 ‘final_value_columns’